digitaldrummerj/digitaldrummerj.me/content/blog/draft/stop-zoom-trolls.md

 - meetup
 - community
 - zoom
-date: 2020-04-04T00:00:00Z
+date: 2020-04-03T06:00:00Z
 draft: true
 excerpt: "Are you thinking about running or are running a public meeting using Zoom?
-These are meetings where you intend to post the Zoom link in a place that the general public can see it and anyone can join the meeting.
+Then you need to prepare for the Zoom Trolls that want nothing more to do then make you end your meeting early.

+By following the Zoom configurations below, you can limit the amount of damage that a troll can do to your meeting to almost nothing.

+If you think it can't happen to you, think again.
 It is just a matter of time before a troll joins your meeting with the sole purpose to disrupt your meeting and to make you have to end the meeting early.
 The troll will cause disruption by sharing their screen, using the annotation feature to draw on the screen, and talking over the presenter.
 They will share porn, write inappropriate messages on the screen and say offensive words.

 To minimize the ability of a troll to cause any damage to your meeting there several quick and easy simple actions you need to take in your Zoom settings, when you are scheduling the meeting , and when you are running the meeting."
 title: Stop The Zoom Trolls.
 Setup Zoom Correctly

 ---

 Are you thinking about running or are running a public meeting using Zoom?
-These are meetings where you intend to post the Zoom link in a place that the general public can see it and anyone can join the meeting.

-You might be thinking they won't find your meeting but you would be wrong.
-I had a friend that was attending a virtual meetup this past week that had this happen to them and they had to end the meeting right in the middle of an awesome presentation.
+Then you need to prepare for the Zoom Trolls that want nothing more to do then make you end your meeting early.

+By following the Zoom configurations below, you can limit the amount of damage that a troll can do to your meeting to almost nothing.

+If you think it can't happen to you, think again.
+It is just a matter of time before a troll joins your meeting with the sole purpose to disrupt your meeting and to make you have to end the meeting early.
+The troll will cause disruption by sharing their screen, using the annotation feature to draw on the screen, and talking over the presenter.
+They will share porn, write inappropriate messages on the screen and say offensive words.

+To minimize the ability of a troll to cause any damage to your meeting there several quick and easy simple actions you need to take in your Zoom settings, when you are scheduling the meeting , and when you are running the meeting.

 It is just a matter of time before a troll joins your meeting with the sole purpose to disrupt your meeting and to make you have to end the meeting early.
 The troll will cause disruption by sharing their screen, using the annotation feature to draw on the screen, and talking over the presenter.
 They will share porn, write inappropriate messages on the screen and say offensive words.